GWR 7800 Class 7822 Foxcote Manor: Preservation

 Withdrawn in 1965 from Shrewsbury, it was towed to Woodham Brothers scrapyard in Barry, South Wales.
-It languished there until 1974, when it was initially moved to Oswestry, the then headquarters of the Cambrian Railways Society.
-In 1978 it was moved to the Llangollen Railway, a restored part of the Ruabon Barmouth Line, where it returned to service in 1988.
+It languished there until 1975, when it was initially moved to Oswestry, the headquarters of the Cambrian Railways Society where much of the fundraising and restoration took place.
+In 1985 it was moved to the Llangollen Railway, a restored part of the Ruabon Barmouth Line, where it returned to steam in December 1987.
 It then worked until its second withdrawal in 1997, when after a heavy overhaul it returned to service in 1999.

 Since its return to work in preservation, the locomotive has since been on loan to: Gloucestershire Warwickshire Railway, Great Central Railway (Nottingham), Keighley and Worth Valley Railway, North Yorkshire Moors Railway, South Devon Railway and the West Somerset Railway.
 Following a third 10 year overhaul in preservation, 7822 returned to service in early 2016, and throughout 2017 was on hire, firstly to the Kent & East Sussex Railway, and then to the WSR in 2018.